 There are even new studies which highlight safety tests showing that smartwatches are more distracting than smartphones.
 When you consider that cell phones are involved in nearly 30 percent of all U.S. traffic accidents critics say it's proof were making a bad situation even worse.

 If you or someone you love has been involved in a distracted driver car wreck, do not hesitate to contact the experienced Knoxville auto accident lawyers at Greg Coleman Law.

 We offer a comprehensive range of legal services for victims of personal injuries and damages and we only get paid when we win.

 While each personal injury case is different, we have the experience necessary to fight for your rights.
-Reputations speak volumes let us show you how we earned ours.
+Reputations speak volumes let us show you how our personal injury lawyers earned their's.

 Call (865) 247-0080 or use the Free Case Evaluation form.